Services, Guides, and Information

 A permit is required to document a change of use or change of occupancy classification of a building, even where no alterations are planned or required by the code.
 Learn more about change of use or change of occupancy.
 Includes information for small business owners.

-Find out if a BDS permit application is under review, in process or about to be issued.
-We update these project status reports for customers daily.
+Check the status of your building permit, trade permit or other residential and commercial permits.
+Project status reports are updated daily.
 Check your permit status from the daily permit request list, Portland Maps and the daily pre-issuance list.
-Also, get the applicant paid overtime form.
+Get the applicant paid overtime form.

 View information, updated weekly, on the numbers of residential and commercial building permits in different phases of the development review process over the past 20 business days and the average numbers of days for each review phase.